cameronterry/dark-matter/readme.txt

 == Changelog ==

+= 1.0.0 =

+* First release.
+* [Fix] Removed a breaking conditional when mapping "home" option on the admin side.
+This was causing issues with;
+  * The "Visit Site" link in the Admin bar on the admin area.
+  * Yoast SEO snippet preview when Editing a post / page.

 = 1.0.0 Release Candidate 4 =

 * Cleaned up and eliminated some code duplication on handling redirects from the admin actions for Add / Remove HTTPS, Make Primary, etc.